rachmanj/payreq-x-v3/announcement-reference.md

 - start_date (date) - start display date
 - duration_days (integer) - duration in days
 - status (enum: 'active', 'inactive') - announcement status
+- target_roles (json) - array of role names that can see this announcement
 - created_by (foreign key to users table)
 - created_at, updated_at (timestamps)
 ```